There are lots of different places to look for work depending on the kind of work you want. Places to start looking include:

 - Know The Employer - the interviewer will expect you to know something about how their organization operates.
 The internet is an invaluable source of information; "google" the company name, or use their own company website as an information tool.

-- Know Yourself - it is important to have a clear idea what skills, knowledge, personal qualities and experience you can offer the employer.
+- Know Yourself - it is important to have a clear idea of what skills, knowledge, personal qualities and experience you can offer the employer.

 Useful tips before you have an interview